MaxVast/platform-cv/README.md

 If you want to use docker for the database, follow these steps :

 - Enter into project directory
-- Run `docker-compose -f docker-compose.local.yml up` for local environment or `docker-compose -f docker-compose.prod.yml up` for production environment
+- Run `docker-compose up -d` for local environment or `docker-compose -f docker-compose.prod.yml up` for production environment
 - The database is mounted and accessible
 - Enjoy! 😄